Uncategorized

 Read MoreEvaluating the Rising Number of Pooled Trust Programs

-By William Lindahl, MBA, CLPFExecutive Director at CPT Institute Pooled Special Needs Trusts (PSNT’s) were codified over 25 years ago when the Omnibus Budget Reconciliation Act (OBRA) was signed into law in 1993.
-So much has changed since then.
-Many PSNT providers have been able to develop a sophisticated and robust infrastructure that allows them…
+By William Lindahl, MBA, CLPFExecutive Director at CPT Institute Individual and Pooled Special Needs Trusts (PSNTs) were codified 25 years ago with the Omnibus Budget Reconciliation Act (OBRA) in 1993.
+A few National PSNT providers have been able to develop a sophisticated and robust infrastructure that allows them to keep costs low for those living…

 Read More“Mind the gap” in government benefits caused by a settlement